robinhood/faust/docs/userguide/tables.rst

 ensure the source topic partitions are correctly rebalanced to a different worker upon failure, along with any necessary table partitions.

-Updating table outside of a stream will raise an error:
+Modifying a table outside of a stream will raise an error:

 .. sourcecode:: python